 J&K journalist Fahad Shah detained, police say questioning ‘cannot be called harassment’

-In a first-person account, Shah said he and his colleague were detained from the highway and interrogated for over four hours before they were released.
+In a first-person account, Shah said he and his colleague were detained from Srinagar-Jammu National Highway and interrogated for over four hours.

 The Jammu and Kashmir Police on Tuesday denied allegations of harassment made by The Kashmir Walla editor Fahad Shah, two days after the journalist said he was detained at gunpoint from the Srinagar-Jammu National Highway along with a colleague.
 The police said Shah’s allegations that he was intimidated and “treated like a criminal” were “false and baseless”, as routine questioning cannot be called harassment.